tum-pbs/pbdl-book/supervised-discuss.md

 - Always start with a 1-sample overfitting test.
 - Check how many trainable parameters your network has.
-- Slowly increase the amount of trianing data (and potentially network parameters and depth).
+- Slowly increase the amount of training data (and potentially network parameters and depth).
 - Adjust hyperparameters (especially the learning rate).
 - Then introduce other components such as differentiable solvers or adversarial training.